SHAKE YOUR TRAIL FEATHER FESTIVAL (OCTOBER 20, 2018)

 Shake Your Trail Feather” is an annual musical event celebrating the 130-mile-long Bayou Teche National Paddle Trail.
 The festival is free but we encourage you to buy a festival pin and merchandise to help our cause.
 Proceeds from the festival are used to provide paddle-trail amenities and management.

-On October 17, 2015, the TECHE Project will host the 4rd annual Shake Your Trail Feather Festival in Breaux Bridge at Parc des Ponts de Pont Breaux.
-The festival will begin at 11:30 am and run until 6pm.
-The festival gets kicked off with a set by the St. Bernard School children (11:30 to Noon).
-Additionally, musicians David Greely and Megan Brown (Cajun folklore- Noon to 1 pm), the Magnolia Sisters (Gramy nominated-Cajun 1:30pm to 3:30pm), and Horace Trahan and the Ossun Express (Creole/Zydeco – 4:00 pm to 6:00 pm) will play on the circa 1860 bridge moored on the bayou bank.
+On October 20, 2018, the TECHE Project will host the 7th annual Shake Your Trail Feather Festival in Breaux Bridge at Parc des Ponts de Pont Breaux.
+The festival will begin at 11:30 am and run until 6 pm.
+The festivities start with a set by the St. Bernard School children (11:30 to Noon).
+Additionally, musicians Stop the Clock (Noon to 1:30 pm), Sweet Cecilia (2:00 pm to 3:30 pm), and Cedryl Ballou and the Zydeco Trendsetters (4:00 pm to 6:00 pm) will play on the circa 1860 bridge moored on the bayou bank.
 The Heritage Stage is themed “Working and Playing on the Bayou” and will include a discussion on how the Teche-Vermilion Freshwater District manages water level in the Teche to aid various industries, to alleviate flooding and to help with coastal restoration work.
 We will also have a panel discussion on recreational paddling opportunities on both Bayou Teche and Bayou Vermilion.

-For more information on the festival, bike ride, and paddle excursion, contact Patti Holland at 337-277-4645.
+For more information on the festival, bike ride, and paddle excursion contact Patti Holland at 337-277-4645.
 To rent a boat for the Paddle to the Party contact Cory Werk at Bayou Teche Experience 337-366-0337.

-Major Contributors: FM Bank, Courtesy Ford, Pack and Paddle, FM Bank, Teche-Vermilion Freshwater District, Russell’s Food Center, Tour du Teche, SLEMCO, Bayou Teche Brewery, Hub City Diner, Nature’s Link Wellness Center, Rocky’s Bayou Cabins, Myrans Maison de Manger, Silver Slipper, Little Big Cup, Bon Creole Restaurant, Lils on the Teche, T-Boys Lounge, Poches Meat Market, Pat’s in Henderson, Cayla Zeek, Melissa Hebert, U S Fish and Wildlife Service, St. Martin Tourism Office, Breaux Bridge Chamber of Commerce, City of Breaux Bridge, and the St Bernard School, and the Atchafalaya National Heritage Area!
+Courtesy Motors of Breaux Bridge, Pack and Paddle, FM Bank, Teche-Vermilion Freshwater District, Russell’s Food Center, Tour du Teche, SLEMCO, Bayou Teche Brewery, Hub City Diner, Nature’s Link Wellness Center, Rocky’s Bayou Cabins, Poches Meat Market, Myrans Maison de Manger, Silver Slipper, Little Big Cup, Bon Creole Restaurant, Lils on the Teche, T-Boys Lounge, Poches Meat Market, Pat’s in Henderson, Cayla Zeek, Melissa Hebert, U S Fish and Wildlife Service, St. Martin Tourism Office, Breaux Bridge Chamber of Commerce, City of Breaux Bridge, the St Bernard School, and the Atchafalaya National Heritage Area!